veerakarri/swagger-ui/pages/lastupdatets.md

 ## Timestamp-Based

-The general process we recommend is to keep a timestamp in your code which keeps track of the last time you requested orders.
-Sending this timestamp (we generally like to build in a small buffer around 5 minutes) to the [GET /salesOrder](https://developer.zentail.com/#/SalesOrder/get_salesOrder) endpoint in the `lastUpdatedTs` will retrieve all orders that have been created or modified since the provided timestamp.
+The recommended process is to keep a timestamp in your code which keeps track of the last time you requested orders.
+Sending this timestamp (A small buffer of 5 minutes is suggested) to the [GET /salesOrder](https://developer.zentail.com/#/SalesOrder/get_salesOrder) endpoint in the `lastUpdatedTs` will retrieve all orders that have been created or modified since the provided timestamp.
 See [the timestamp guide](/pages/timestamps.html) for more information on formatting and working with timestamps.

 Example providing `lastUpdatedTs`: